 One of the challenges ahead will be figuring out how physicians can delegate this task to nurses and other medical team members.
 They have far more safety training and are often just as skilled in performing intricate procedures as delegated dental team members, but they do not have the language for communicating exactly where in the mouth to apply the SDF.
 “The gingival margin of 29 facial” means nothing to a nurse.

 That communication piece seems important.
 Any ideas on how we can meet that challenge?

 CareQuest Innovation Partners [a for-profit subsidiary of CareQuest Institute] is validating innovations to address this communication gap.
-We are looking into a simple new caries indicator that will empower medical teams to have all providers work at the top of their licenses and optimize clinic flow — critical elements in transforming care to overcome health inequities.
+For example, we are looking into a simple new caries indicator that will empower medical teams to have all providers work at the top of their licenses and optimize clinic flow — critical elements in transforming care to overcome health inequities.

 And what about for dentists?
 What does this mean for them?

 Most dentists and dental professionals, including the American Dental Association, support this code addition.
 There is growing recognition that addressing oral health inequity requires an interprofessional and integrated approach.
 The addition of this code will support both.

 It also could signal a big change in the industry.
 Dentists are surgeons, right?
 Physicians and medical surgeons have learned to work together.
 So, for example, when a medicine becomes available that simplifies treatment from surgical to pharmacological or topical care, surgeons hand off to physicians.
 SDF offers the first major advancement in caries treatment that uses pharmacological-topical approach; it is time for dentists to hand this off.

 Can you say a little more about how SDF is different from fluoride varnish?